actionschnitzel/Azure-adwaita-ttk/README.md

-# Azure-dwaita theme for ttk
+# Azure-adwaita theme for ttk
 ### This fork aims to be closer to GTK and Adwaita.